A fundamental part of a fair society in which everyone can have the best possible chance to succeed in life (Discrimination Law Review).

-EDIMS (Equality, Diversity and Inclusion in Music Studies) is a cross-organisational network which aims to promote, support and share good practice in relation to EDI in Music Higher Education in the UK.
+EDIMS is a cross-organisational network which aims to promote, support and share good practice in relation to Equality Diversity and Inclusion (EDI) in Music Higher Education in the UK.
 The Network has grown out of the EDI Working Group established by MusicHE and the Royal Musical Association in early 2019.

 We recognise that this is long-term work, and is not confined to one group but takes place alongside other initiatives, including national projects such as Athena Swan and the Race Equality Charter.
 We seek to offer a subject-specific space for discussion, reflection and action as a way of moving towards longer-term structural changes to address inequality and under-representation.
 As a fledgling Network, we recognise also that we need to listen and learn, and be adaptable to changing and emerging needs in our community.